Summary

 The anticipation around 5G has steadily grown over the past couple of years and it is now headline news all around the world.
 If harnessed correctly, 5G can be a catalyst for innovation and a technology that has the potential to transform industries across every sector of the economy - it can truly be a game-changer.
 With the expectations of 5G now so high, and with commercial rollout expected to begin in 2019, the time has come for 5G to deliver.

-Focusing on the emerging 5G eco-system and the building blocks that are being put in place, the 6th Annual 5G Huddle will look in detail at the truth behind this vision of 5G.
-As the dream becomes a reality, it will address the key question – Can 5G keep its promises?
-This time, the conference will be held in Tokyo, Japan on 14 May 2019, followed by the 42nd WWRF Meeting (WWRF42) on 15 & 16 May 2019.
-More information will be available shortly!
+Focusing on the emerging 5G eco-system and the building blocks that are being put in place, the 6th Annual 5G Huddle looked in detail at the truth behind this vision of 5G.
+As the dream becomes a reality, it addressed the key question – Can 5G keep its promises?
+This time, the conference was held in Tokyo, Japan on 14 May 2019, followed by the 42nd WWRF Meeting (WWRF42) on 15 & 16 May 2019.

 ![]() | ![]() | ![]() | ![]() |